 Did you know?
 According to the Association of Mutual Funds in India (AMFI) report dated 30th September 2019, the Average Assets Under Management (AUM) of the Indian Mutual Fund Industry is valued at a whopping 25.60-trillion Rupees!!!

-This figure, by itself, indicates that the Mutual Fund sector is registering a slow but steady stronghold in the Indian economy.
+This figure, by itself, indicates that the Mutual Fund sector is registering a slow but steady growth in the Indian economy.
 The same report states that the industry has expanded by 2.5 times within a period of 5 years!